James Hillman

 James Hillman (April 12, 1926 – October 27, 2011) was an American psychologist.
 He studied at, and then guided studies for, the C.G.
-Jung Institute in Zurich.
+Jung Institute in Zürich.
 He founded a movement toward archetypal psychology and retired into private practice, writing and traveling to lecture, until his death at his home in Connecticut.

 Early life and education

 Hillman was born in Atlantic City, New Jersey in 1926.
 He was the third child of four born to Madeleine and Julian Hillman.
 James was born in Breakers Hotel, one of the hotels his father owned.
 His maternal grandfather was Joseph Krauskopf, a rabbi in the Reform Judaism movement, who emigrated to the United States from Prussia.
 After high school, he studied at the Edmund A. Walsh School of Foreign Service for two years.
 He served in the U.S. Navy Hospital Corps from 1944 to 1946, after which he attended the University of Paris, studying English Literature, and Trinity College, Dublin, graduating with a degree in mental and moral science in 1950.
 He began his career as associate editor for the Irish literary review, Envoy.
 In 1953 he moved to Switzerland where he met Carl Gustav Jung and began to study his work.
 He also met there and became friends with the maverick young Swiss doctor and psychotherapist, Adolf Guggenbühl-Craig.
 In 1959, he received his Ph.D. from the University of Zurich, as well as his analyst's diploma from the C. G. Jung Institute, and was then appointed as the director of studies at the institute, a position he held until 1969.